2021/22 Full-time Undergraduate course

 There are opportunities for occupational therapists to work in a variety of settings including hospitals, patients’ own homes, rehabilitation centres, schools, charities and commercial organisations.
 Private practice is a developing area.

 Most occupational therapy graduates gain employment in the local NHS.
 However, some therapists are transferring their valuable skills beyond the NHS and choose to work in non-traditional organisations, charities or equipment manufacturers and suppliers.
 Others go further afield and obtain employment, for example, in New Zealand, Australia, Asia and Canada.

 Students complete five Professional Practice Placement modules across their three years of study.
 Four are within the local Health and Social Care Trusts and one is a Role Emerging Placement.
-For this placement, during the fianl year of study, students can organise a placement abroad or within the voluntary, community or social enterprise sector, where they feel the service and its users could benfit from the unique skills of an occupational therapist.
+Placements within the Trusts will be available in a wide variety of settings, including hospitals, schools and community practice.
+For the role emerging placement, during the final year of study, students can organise a placement abroad or within the voluntary, community or social enterprise sector, where they feel the service and its users could benefit from the unique skills of an occupational therapist.